 We’ll let you know if your application has been short-listed or declined within 4-6 weeks.
 Organizations that have been short-listed for funding will be contacted by a member of our Charitable Giving team to gather more information about the project to determine if it’s a fit for funding.
 A final decision could take an additional couple of weeks, depending on how quickly we can connect with the references provided and any additional questions we may have.

 If your application is urgent, please note this in the project start date section of your application.
 Typically, it takes 4-6 weeks to receive funding if your grant is approved.

 What are the next steps if your application is approved?

-We will never ask that our Charity Pot partners provide marketing or promotion of LUSH.
-We are simply happy to help small organizations, like you, continue to do the incredible work you’re doing.
-If at any time you feel it would be beneficial to use our logo, say on your website for example, please just let us know.
+We’ll never ask that our Charity Pot partners provide marketing or promotion of Lush.
+We’re happy to help organizations continue to do the incredible work they’re doing.
+If at any time you feel it would be beneficial to use our logo, on your website for example, please just let us know.

 We’re excited about redefining the way corporations interact with charities and finding innovative ways to go beyond monetary donations.
-This includes supporting our partners with skills-based volunteers, promoting the charity in our stores and on our Charity Pot lids, and supporting outreach and education work in the community.
-We are open to new ideas and are continually re-evaluating the way we work with our partners.
+This includes supporting our partners with skills-based volunteers, promoting the organization in our stores and on our Charity Pot lids, and supporting outreach and education work in the community.
+We’re open to new ideas and are continually re-evaluating the way we work with our partners.

-To make our funding accessible to all, we offer our application in multiple languages (English, Spanish, French), as well as in accessible formats for people with disabilities who are overcoming challenges related to modern communications and accessing groups in remote or disadvantaged locations.
+To make our funding accessible to all, we offer our application in multiple languages (English, Spanish and French), as well as in accessible formats for people with disabilities who are overcoming challenges related to modern communications and accessing groups in remote or underserviced/underserved locations.